 Learn more about Kidney Stones by clicking on the tile below.

 Urinary incontinence is the involuntary leakage of urine.
 In real terms, it is a bladder that ends up controlling your life, and can result in living in continual fear of urine leakage.
-Whilst not a life-threatening condition, it can have an enormous impact on an individual’s life with a profound loss of quality of life.
-The effects of incontinence are many, including severe embarrassment, restriction in daily activities and social life as well as limiting the ability to work and travel.
+Whilst not a life-threatening condition, it can have an enormous impact on an individual’s life, with a profound loss of quality of life.
+The effects of incontinence on women and men are many, including severe embarrassment, restriction in daily activities and social life, as well as limiting the ability to work and travel.
 People suffering from incontinence bear additional heavy costs due to the use of protection devices such as incontinence pads to help deal with the problem.

 Learn more about Incontinence by clicking on the tiles below.